tlklein/mongodb-crud-rest-api/README.md

 - Sprint 1: Create a Functional Specification Document
 - Sprint 2: Implement new features in the frontend using VueJS
 - Sprint 3: Expand the backend API, document the API, and create a presentation
 - Sprint 4: Peer evaluation of classmates' projects

+## Team Members
+The current iteration is based on development done by:
+* Joanna Macedo, Trinity Klein, and Maria Abejide in Spring 2024
+* Jeremy Griffith and Edwin Charly in Spring of 2023
+* Elliot Farmer Garcia, Agatha	Molski and Chris Blanco in Fall of 2022.

 # Data Platform Project Setup